 Every five years, the USEPA directs water suppliers to analyze samples for suspected drinking water contaminants that do not have health-based standards under the Safe Drinking Water Act.
 This information is used as a tool to determine if a contaminant should or should not be regulated in the future.
-In 2018, the Clifton Park Water Authority monitored for 30 currently unregulated contaminants.
-The list below represents those contaminants that were detected.
+In 2018 and 2019, the Clifton Park Water Authority monitored for 30 currently unregulated contaminants.
+The chart below shows those contaminants that were detected in 2019.